VNG-Realisatie/nlx/docs/docs/try-nlx/management/provide-an-api.md

 ## Verification

-Assuming you followed [part 3](./getting-up-and-running.md) the inway and management-api should be already running.
+Assuming you followed [Getting up and running](./getting-up-and-running.md) the inway and management-api should be already running.
 You can confirm that by first checking the Management API logs:

 ```